social-link-analytics-group-bsc/gender_bioinfo/README.md

 ## Data Pre-Processing

 From `run.py` execute the function `combine_csv_files` in `data_wrangler.py` to combine the files in `data/raw/full` into one CSV file per journal.
-The resulting files will be store in `data/processed` (you might need to create the folder *`processed`* inside *`data`* before running the function)
+The resulting files will be stored in `data/processed` (you might need to create the folder *`processed`* inside *`data`* before running the function)

 ## Data Loading